pwang347/pwang347.github.io/_posts/2015-08-21-Clipboard ++.markdown

 </table>

 <h1>Project description</h1>
-For this project, my goal was to create a tool that I would be able to use to boost my efficiency.
+For this project, my goal was to create a tool that I would be able to personally use to boost my efficiency.
 The Java application allows storage and editing of multiple clipboard items.
+The data flavours that it supports are strings, images, hyperlinks, and filesystem data.

 <h1>Responsibilities</h1>
 <ul>
-<li>Designed app for four data flavours (text,image,url,filesystem)</li>
 <li>Designed layouts in Java FX</li>
-<li>Implemented clipboard listener functionality</li>
+<li>Implemented clipboard listener</li>
+<li>Applied concurrency concepts to multithreaded app</li>
 <li>Designed logo in Photoshop</li>
 </ul>